zhousheng-zser/Excalibur/README.md

 ### Julius

 A SIMD supported [BLAS](http://www.netlib.org/blas/) library.
-Now only some important interfaces were implementated.
+For more details, please ref [doc](docs/Julius).

 ### Cassius(Cassiunia)

 A light weighted CNN implementation(with C++/CLI wrapper) of Unicorn Net, aim at face feature extraction.
+For more details, please ref [doc](docs/Cassius).

 ### Longinus(Longinucia)

 An extremely fast face detection and alignment library(with C++/CLI wrapper).
-The alignment part was implementated in [Damocles](Damocles) and [Romancia](Romancia).
+The alignment part was implementated in [Damocles](README.md#Damocles) and [Romancia](README.md#Romancia).
+For more details, please ref [doc](docs/Longinus).

 ### Irisvian

 An Extremely Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph.
+For more details, please ref [doc](docs/Irisvian).

 ### PersonalReality